pretix/pretix-docs/docs/guides/two-factor-authentication.md

 !["Page titled 'Account settings', displaying settings for 'Full name', 'Language', 'Default timezone', 'Notifications', 'Email', 'Password', 'Two-factor authentication', 'Authorized applications', and 'Account history'."](../assets/screens/account/account-settings.png "Account settings")

-Before you set up 2FA, you should store your **emergency tokens** outside of pretix.
+You should store your **emergency tokens** securely outside of pretix before setting up 2FA.
 You can use these codes in place of your 2FA device in case you lose access to it.
 Copy the codes and print them or write them down on paper.
 Store that paper in a safe place such as a locked drawer.